jbeenie/Chess-iOS-app/README.md

 * Players can take back moves i.e. rewind the game
 * A chess clock can be enabled to play timed games
 * Players can save games to come back to later
-* PLayers can pause the game if it is timed
+* Players can pause the game if it is timed

 ### Game Play DEMO